Concrete18/Spell-Slot-Tracker/README.md

 My Pathfinder Spell Slot Tracker for Spontaneous Casters.

 # Why?
-I created this to learn Tkinter and configparse.
+I created this to learn Tkinter and configparser.
 I actually have a use for it with my pathfinder Roll20 games as well.
 It saves to the .ini after every update which should not be often.